andyafter/poker-engine/README.md

-# Poker AI: Building a Pluribus-like Bot
+# Poker AI: Building a Pluribus-like AI

 This repository contains code and resources for building a poker AI inspired by Pluribus, the AI developed by Facebook AI Research and Carnegie Mellon University.